sfarr-epcc/gromacs_bpg/docs/workflow/workflow.rst

 instantaneous presssure and temperature, system denstity, *etc.*).
 Likewise, the ``md.log`` file generated outputs these properties, but in a text format.
-The ``traj.trr`` file is a binary that contains details of the simulation trajectory.
+The ``traj.trr`` file is a binary that contains details of the simulation trajectory and ``xtc`` file is a compressed and portable format for trajectories.
 The final file produced by default is the ``counfout.gro`` is a text file containing the particle coordinates and velocities for the final step of the simulation.